-Three weeks later, I received the email with April’s #FuriousFiction results.
-I didn’t win first prize, make the shortlist, nor even the long list.
+I received the email with April’s #FuriousFiction results three weeks later.
+Sadly, I didn’t win first prize, make the shortlist, or even the long list.

 Of course, I was disappointed, but I’d still enjoyed writing my short story.
 And #FuriousFiction had been a welcome creative diversion during the first weekend of the COVID-19 lockdown.

-With the competition behind me, I returned to my story and re-read it with fresh eyes.
+With the results announced, I returned to my story and re-read it with fresh eyes.
 In a recent blog post on reworking a collection of longer short stories, Both Sides of the Story, I observed:

 Being a good editor as a writer is important.
 But a key writing lesson I’ve learned from reworking Both Sides is to also allow yourself time.
 Lots of time!

 By its name and nature, #FuriousFiction doesn’t afford writers time to reflect on their writing.
-But three weeks on, I could see ways to improve my short story.
-So, I made the edits, respecting #FuriousFiction’s 500-word limit, and shared the reworked A Song on the Radio on the Tall And True website.
+But three weeks on, I could see ways to improve my short story while respecting the 500-word limit.
+So, I edited and shared the reworked A Song on the Radio on the Tall And True writers’ website.